HarperCollins: Imprints

 HarperCollins has more than 120 book imprints, most of which are based in the United States.
 Collins still exists as an imprint, chiefly for wildlife and natural history books, field guides, as well as for English and bilingual dictionaries based on the Bank of English, a large corpus of contemporary English texts.

-HarperCollins imprints (current and defunct, including imprints that existed prior to various mergers) include:
+HarperCollins' imprints, including current and defunct imprints prior to various mergers, include: